Red-Planet-MU/aresmush/plugins/tdsskills/help/en/fs3.md

 ## Luck

-Luck Points in FS3 can be used to generate various lucky breaks.
+Luck Points in TDS can be used to generate various lucky breaks.
 Luck points are earned by participating in scenes.
 You can use luck points for combat, ability rolls, or other plot points at the storyteller's discretion.

 > **Tip:** See the [Luck](https://aresmush.com/fs3/fs3-3/luck.html) section of the player's guide for details about when and how to use luck points.